adarshraj99/Linux/LinuxBasicCommands.md

 ![git](https://github.com/adarshraj99/Linux/assets/122180050/8a3e898c-b2a5-4f0b-897d-db8f774d7b8f)
 Gives permission details of users, groups, others respectively.
 Here, 1.txt, 2.txt are file names. -rw_: is user access (read,write,no execute). r_ _: is for group (read only) and same read only is for others also.
 'Harry2' is file name and second 'harryname' is group name . __
+#### chmod 'number' 'filename':
+To update the the user,group,others access.
+Number: Get 'number' from https://chmodcommand.com/ by providing different access and accrodingly 'fileName' access will change.
+Here ,'Number' is coming from Binary to Integer format. checked is 1 and unchecked is 0.
+So, if owner is read, write ,noExecute. it is 110.
+#### chgrp:
+To change groups.

+## vim: (a text editor):
+Used to update the texts of a file by commandline.

+#### vim 'fileName.txt':
+To open the command line text Editor.
+After opening vim editor click 'i' then can write.
+#### q :
+To directly exit without saving.
+#### wq :
+To save and exit.
+Can use 'escape',':','wq'.
+####